nathanl/authority/README.markdown

 - The user just asks the model the same question: `resource.creatable_by?(self)`.
 - The model passes that question to its Authorizer, which actually contains the logic to answer the question.
 - The Authorizer returns an answer back up the call chain to the original caller.
-- If the answer is "no" and the original caller was a controller, this is treated as a `SecurityTransgression`.
+- If the answer is "no" and the original caller was a controller, this is treated as a `SecurityViolation`.
 If it was a view, maybe you just don't show a link.

 <a name="installation">
 ## Installation